etiquettestartshere/effectivetray/README.md

 **License:** MIT License.

 **Additional Info:** Thanks to Zhell for help with adding actors to a set and lots of other stuff (and for the github action), and to Flix for much encouragement.
 Thanks also to ChaosOS for help with sockets, and DrentalBot for help with suppressing the system's context menu.
-Thank you to Michael for the idea of using the `"dnd5e.calculateDamage"` Hook.once, to limit timeOuts to only methods related to scrolling the chat.

 Some code has been adapted from [dnd5e](https://github.com/foundryvtt/dnd5e), particularly the extension of the damage application custom html element, and unifying module and system logic for collapsing or expanding trays.